wozo/Leaflet-Maps-Marker/readme.txt

 == Upgrade Notice ==
 = v3.1 =
-better performance by loading javascripts in footer and only if shortcode is used = v3.0 = new option to switch between simplified and advanced map editor, Hungarian translation and lots of usability improvements = v2.9.2 =
+highlight: better performance by loading javascripts in footer and only if shortcode is used - see http://www.mapsmarker.com/v3.1 for more details
+= v3.0 =
+new option to switch between simplified and advanced map editor, Hungarian translation and lots of usability improvements = v2.9.2 =